archway-network/networks/README.md

 ## Feegrants Program

-All relayers operating IBC paths connecting to Archway mainnet are eligible for a feegrant to pay for IBC transfers fees on Archway network.
+All relayers operating IBC paths connecting to Archway mainnet are eligible for a feegrant to pay for IBC transaction fees on Archway network.

 ### Feegrant selection criteria: